 Prior to joining WPS Energy Services in 2005, Bill managed

 the accounting department for DTE Energy Trading, a

 non-regulated wholesale gas and electric trading company

-headquartered in Ann Arbor Michigan.
-His employment
+headquartered in Ann Arbor, MI.
+His employment with

-where Bill was managing the accounting group for CoEnergy
+Bill was managing the accounting group for CoEnergy

 Trading, MCN's gas trading subsidiary.
 There he implemented